Why do you practice Qigong?

 The 12 Phases are a helpful way to conceptualize the fundamental skills that Qigong masters had in the past — and that we hope to attain in the 21st century.
 I sincerely hope that this classification will help Qigong practitioners of all styles to better master their energy.

 In 2015, I’ve incorporated these 12 Phases into my classes in Gainesville.
 I plan to blog about the various phases as the year goes on.

 For the time being, these 12 Phases will only be taught in the classes in Gainesville.
 In the future, I might consider doing workshops on each level.

 What do you think?
 Do you find the organization of the 12 Phases useful?
 Let me know if the comments below!Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.